Frequently asked questions

 No. Universities and colleges set their own admissions policies and procedures.
 The law specifically excludes admissions from our remit (see ‘Does your remit include admissions?’ above) and it is right that it should do so.

-However, as ministers have recognised, one way for institutions to broaden their applicant pool and so include more students from disadvantaged backgrounds with the potential to benefit from higher education is to take contextual data into account in their admissions process.
-Such data could include, for example, levels of average attainment in an applicant’s school or other indicators of under-representation.
-If universities choose to use contextual data, we are happy for them to include any extra costs involved (for example, the cost of monitoring and evaluating the use of such data) in their access agreements.
+However, as ministers have recognised, one way for institutions to broaden their applicant pool and so include more students from disadvantaged backgrounds with the potential to benefit from higher education is to take contextual information into account in their admissions process.
+Such information could include, for example, levels of average attainment in an applicant’s school or other indicators of under-representation.
+If universities choose to use contextual information, we are happy for them to include any extra costs involved (for example, the cost of monitoring and evaluating the use of such information) in their access agreements.

-Many institutions already use contextual data in a variety of ways – some use it to target their outreach, for example, while others use it when deciding which applicants to make offers to.
+Many institutions already use contextual information in a variety of ways – some use it to target their outreach, for example, while others use it when deciding which applicants to make offers to.